colinjlacy/knapscen-scaffold-database/README.md

 - Access to a Kubernetes cluster
 - kubectl configured to access your cluster
 - MySQL database accessible from the cluster
-- Docker image pushed to a registry accessible by your cluster
+- Docker image built and pushed to GitHub Container Registry (ghcr.io)
+- For private repositories: Configure cluster access to GitHub Container Registry

 ### Quick Deployment